callmecavs/jax.js/README.md

   })
 ```

-Don't forget that, because `then` returns a Promise, you can chain it.
+Because `then` returns a Promise, you can chain it.

 ## Browser Support